Elizabeth Blau, Founder + CEO

 In 2004, Wynn again recruited Blau to join Wynn Las Vegas, a $2.7 billion mega-resort that was still in the design and construction phase.
 As Executive Vice President of Restaurant Development and Marketing, Blau worked closely with management to realize Wynn’s vision of an unrivaled food and beverage program.
 The team conceptualized, developed and marketed 22 unique dining, bar, lounge and nightclub establishments.
 In the process, they assembled an all-star team of “chefs-in-residence,” a revolutionary concept that ensured the name on the establishment matched the working chef in the kitchen.

 Having fulfilled her goals at Wynn Las Vegas, Blau returned to lead Blau & Associates full-time.
 Shortly thereafter, Wynn retained the services of her firm to assist with chef placement and food and beverage development at Encore.
-She capably accomplished this task and successfully partnered with Wynn to open Society Café.
+She capably accomplished this task and successfully partnered with Wynn to open Society Café, which was recognized by esteemed food writer John Mariani as one of 2009′s Best New Restaurants in Esquire Magazine.

 Blau appeared as a judge on Food Network’s Iron Chef America and was featured on the Travel Channel and the Martha Stewart Show.
 Additionally, Blau is an accomplished speaker and panelist.
-She delivered addresses at the following venues: the 2008-commencement ceremony at the Culinary Institute of America in Hyde Park, New York, Cornell University as part of the Dean’s Distinguished Lecturer Series, the Ecole Hoteliere in Lausanne, Switzerland and the University of California Los Angeles.
+She delivered addresses at the following venues: the 2008-commencement ceremony at the Culinary Institute of America in Hyde Park, New York, Cornell University as part of the Dean’s Distinguished Lecturer Series, the Ecole Hoteliere in Lausanne, Switzerland and the University of California Los Angeles, and the annual Milken Conference.

 Blau serves both her industry and her community.
 She passionately supports Child Focus, an organization dedicated to enriching the lives of children in foster care; she is the non-profit’s honorable chair for their annual Mother’s Day Tea.
 Additionally, she sits on the board for Communities in Schools in Nevada, the state’s leading drop out prevention program.
 Blau serves on the advisory board of Three Square Food Bank in Las Vegas, the Board of Trustees for the Culinary Institute of America, the UNLV Dean’s Advisory Board and the Board for the President’s Council of Cornell Women.
 She is a member of the James Beard Foundation and sits on advisory boards for Hotel F&B Executive Magazine and Viv Magazine.